Orderella/PopupDialog/README.md

 }
 ```

+<p>&nbsp;</p>

-## Default Dialog properties
+## Default Dialog Properties

-If you use the default dialog, after the dialog has been presented, the initial dialog parameters can be updated.
-The following example shows the properties available to you.
-Changes will be animated.
+If you are use tinge default dialog, you can change selected properties at runtime.

 ```swift
 // Create the dialog